 “A diamond costs less than a shrink.”
 Pierre Megé

-Buying a diamond for the first time
+Main take aways when buying a diamond for the first time:

 - GIA is the gold standard for diamond grading.
 Make sure your diamond has a GIA certificate.